Gambrel roofs are a common feature among modern barns. They also grace the top of Dutch Colonial-style houses and are a popular pick for dormers.

 A gambrel roof has two symmetrical sets of slopes on each side.
 The top pitch is positioned at a shallow angle, while the lower slope is steep.

-Gambrel roofs have a romantic, old-world look.
-These roofs became popular in the United States starting in the late 1600s.
+Gambrel roofs became popular in the United States starting in the late 1600s and were considered an innovative feature for homes at the time.
 Builders placed them on Dutch Colonial-style homes, but they also became a staple for Georgian-style houses and farmhouses.

 You’ll also see these roofs as an accent on some mansions.